 The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

-Yesterday, Sir Mark Rowley criticised a High Court ruling that had said the force’s dismissal process was unlawful.
+Yesterday, Sir Mark Rowley criticised the High Court for ruling that the force’s dismissal process was unlawful.

-Sgt Lino Di Maria had filed a legal challenge after failing his background checks over previous sexual assault allegations.
+Earlier, Sgt Lino Di Maria had filed a legal challenge after failing his background checks over sexual assault allegations.
 He has denied the claims and has never been charged.

 ‘Once again, women’s safety is used to score political points’

-Jamie Klingler, who has been campaigning after Sarah was killed by a serving officer, has accused Sir Mark and the Metropolitan Police of “turning women’s safety into a PR battleground.”
+Jamie Klingler has been campaigning after Sarah Everard was killed by a serving officer.
+She has accused Sir Mark and the Metropolitan Police of “turning women’s safety into a PR battleground.”

-In a statement, she said: “Maybe don’t announce that you will sack accused officers without the due process in place to do so?
+In an unpublished blog post seen by City News, she said: “Maybe don’t announce that you will sack accused officers without the due process in place to do so?

 “Once again, women’s safety is used to score political points rather than actually a non-partisan priority.”